 You may find that you experience a deep feeling of loneliness throughout your entire journey.
 Your particular experience is wholly unique, even from your significant other’s experience, and that uniqueness can feel isolating.
 Fundamentally, we all crave connection, and when you are facing a trauma, that craving for connection intensifies.
 You could be surrounded by well-meaning members of your support network and still feel a deep and pervasive sense of loneliness because no one can know what they have not experienced for themselves.
 Grief changes how you will interact with the people in your lives.
 This change is normal, so much so that I wrote an entire post dedicated to the effect grief has on relationships.
 You can find that post here.

-The trick to combatting loneliness is not to find someone whose story aligns perfectly with your own.
-The trick to combating loneliness is vulnerable connection with someone who gets it enough.
+The trick to combatting loneliness, is not to find someone whose story aligns perfectly with your own.
+The trick to combating it is vulnerable connection with someone who gets it enough.
 Your significant other gets it enough because they are walking through it with you.
 The way they process may look entirely different than your own, but by sharing vulnerably, you two can find connection that satisfies and draws you nearer to one another.